-Amazon MQ is a managed message broker service for Apache ActiveMQ that makes it easy to set up and operate message brokers in the cloud.
-Message brokers allow different software systems–often using different programming languages, and on different platforms–to communicate and exchange information.
-Amazon MQ reduces your operational load by managing the provisioning, setup, and maintenance of ActiveMQ, a popular open-source message broker.
-Connecting your current applications to Amazon MQ is easy because it uses industry-standard APIs and protocols, you can easily migrate to AWS without having to rewrite code.
+Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers on AWS.
+Amazon MQ reduces your operational responsibilities by managing the provisioning, setup, and maintenance of message brokers for you.
+Because Amazon MQ connects to your current applications with industry-standard APIs and protocols, you can easily migrate to AWS without having to rewrite code.

-Amazon MQ makes it easy to migrate messaging to the cloud while preserving the existing connections between your applications.
-It supports industry-standard APIs and protocols for messaging, including JMS, NMS, AMQP 1.0 and 0-9-1, STOMP, MQTT, and WebSocket.
-This enables you to move from any message broker that uses these standards to Amazon MQ, usually without having to rewrite any messaging code.
-In most cases, you can simply update the endpoints of your applications to connect to Amazon MQ, and start sending messages.
+Connecting your current applications to Amazon MQ is easy because it uses industry-standard APIs and protocols for messaging, including JMS, NMS, AMQP 1.0 and 0-9-1, STOMP, MQTT, and WebSocket.
+This enables you to move from any message broker that uses these standards to Amazon MQ by simply updating the endpoints of your applications to connect to Amazon MQ.